 Eye Diseases And Procedures

-Dr. Berke provides thorough eye exams for evaluating medical eye diseases and vision disorders, including assessing existing and previously-diagnosed issues, and determining if an un-diagnosed issue is present based on the specific symptoms of the patient.
+Dr. Berke provides thorough eye exams for evaluating medical eye diseases and vision disorders, including assessing existing and previously-diagnosed issues, and determining if an un-diagnosed issue is present based on the specific signs and symptoms of the patient.
 He helps patients with conditions including, but not limited to glaucoma, age-related macular degeneration, cataracts, eye infections, dry eye, allergies, inflammation, post-surgical issues and more.

 Eye Diseases And Procedures Q & A